outboxcraft/beauter/README.md

 ## Why it's awesome

-Beauter provides a minimal range of beautiful elements and styles which makes it easier to start with a cleaner and faster development.
+Beauter provides a minimal range of beautiful elements and styles in pure vanilla CSS which makes it easier to start with a cleaner and faster development.
 It's Mobile First, responsive across various devices with a very small footprint, **4kb gzipped!**, which makes it faster.
 Hope you like it! ♥

 ## Quick Start

 You can get Beauter by many ways
 - [Download the latest release](https://github.com/outboxcraft/beauter/archive/master.zip)
-- Install with [npm](https://www.npmjs.com): `npm install beauter`
+- Install with [npm](https://www.npmjs.com): `npm install @outboxcraft/beauter`
 - Install with [Bower](https://bower.io): `bower install beauter`

 Then just add the Style Sheet to your web page